chef/automate/components/docs-chef-io/content/automate/desktop.md

 ### Time Since Last Check-in

-The _Time since Last Check-in_ display shows a count of desktops with an `unknown` status for defined timefames.
+The _Time since Last Check-in_ display shows a count of desktops with an `unknown` status for defined timeframes.
 Selecting a row will reveal a Filtered Desktop List of desktops for the selected timeframe.

 ### Top 10 Errors